 Years ago I remember seeing a TV programme about a middle aged woman who ran a guest house and had begun painting as a hobby.
 She became renowned as a painter with an interesting and instantly recognisable style.
 Her name was Beryl Cook and her work soon regularly featured in the British National Portrait Gallery in London.

-Beryl’s work was instantly recognisable and had tremendous character.
-All of her images still true today, as she humourously captured the archtypes of English humdrum life.
+Beryl’s work was unique and had tremendous character.
+All of her images still ring true today, as she humourously captured the archetypes of English humdrum life.
 In an art world that was often serious, incomprehensible and even pretentious, her humble approach won many admirers.

 The technical proficiency of Beryl’s work was often overlooked; she composed her pictures perfectly.
 Colour was also very well handled.
 Like all proficient artists she could simplify form to make things look better in her paintings than they did in reality.
 In the above tea garden work for example notice how well painted is the foliage in the background, simplified and wonderful with a good illusion of distance from the sitters.
 This is great technique.